Hello, thanks for dropping in to find out about repair at Ilkley Thingery.

 Between 21st October 2023 and 21 March 2024, I repaired 45 Textile objects.
 Those repairs have been a great success, including repaired seams, visible and invisible patches on clothes (for humans and other animals), bedding, bags and a much loved textile badger who needed a new tummy.
 It's been a real pleasure to see the Things that have been brought in.

-As a way of supporting Ilkley Thingery, we're making the textile and electrical repairs available to Thingery members.
+As a way of supporting Ilkley Thingery, textile and electrical repairs are available only to Thingery members.
+You can become a member to access the repair service.
 Details of membership and link to membership are available on this website via the following page: become-a-member.

-Our repairers are donating their time to repair your Things.
-We'd be very grateful for donations in return for repairs to help support Ilkley Thingery.
-Suggested donations are £6 per hour, plus any materials that we need to buy to complete the repair.
-Do feel free to pay more if you want to support us in that way.
+Our repairers donate their time to repair your Things (we currently have only two repairers, one textile, one electrical).
+However, we ask for a financial donation in return for your repair, to support Ilkley Thingery.
+Suggested donations are £6-10 per hour, plus any materials that we need to buy to complete the repair.
+Do feel free to pay more if you can support the Thingery in that way.

 I'll be adding more details and links to this page over the coming days, and weeks - do come back to find out more about repair, and our repair sessions @ Ilkley Thingery.
 I'll be running some repair workshops soon.